yukiisbored/blog/content/posts/trying-to-live-without-google.md

 somewhat in a very monopolistic position as they can do whatever they want and since there's no good alternatives, they'll stay.
-This is very evident with how YouTube treats it's creators with things such as giving music companies the ability to issue baseless copyright claims, demonitizing channels without any specific reason and even silencing them.
+This is very evident with how YouTube treats it's creators with things such as giving music companies the ability to issue baseless copyright claims, demonetizing channels without any specific reason and even silencing them.

 I firmly believe any type of "monoculturalism" is bad.
 Embracing monoculturalism